metacreature/ecmblib_python/README.md

 **It contains:**
 - the [definition](https://github.com/metacreature/ecmb_definition) of the file-format and a file-validator
 - a [library](https://github.com/metacreature/ecmblib_python) for packing the eBooks
-- a [builder](https://github.com/metacreature/ecmb_builder) for building the eBooks from your source-images
+- a simple-to-use [builder](https://github.com/metacreature/ecmb_builder) for building the eBooks from your source-images
 - a mobile-app for reading the eBooks is under developement
 - unfortunately there is no web-scraper to download source-images, coz I guess that would be illegal in my country to publish something like that.
 Maybe you'll find some here: [https://github.com/topics/manga-scraper](https://github.com/topics/manga-scraper)